The Names of the 12 Disciples

 He is, however, identified as “Simon the Zealot” in the Synoptic Gospels.
 Unfortunately, we don’t have much information on why he held such a title.
 Some scholars speculate that he may have once belonged to an extremist sect within the Jewish population, while other argue that “zealot” in this case merely describes his zealousness and enthusiasm for Christ’s teachings.
 There are many different versions of Simon’s death through various traditions, ranging from him dying of old age, to being martyred by being sawed in half.

 One of most widely-known of the apostles, Judas Iscariot’s notoriety comes from his infamy rather than his virtue.
-Judas was the apostle who betrayed the Savior and sold him into execution for the insignificant price of thirty pieces of silver.
+Judas was the apostle who betrayed Jesus and sold him into execution for the insignificant price of thirty pieces of silver.

 Understanding Jesus’ 12 Disciples

-The names of the 12 Disciples are not difficult to find in the Bible.
-Peter, Andrew, James, John, Philip, Bartholomew/Nathanael, Matthew, Thomas, James son of Alphaeus, Simon the Zealot, Judas the Greater, and Judas Iscariot are names that have been closely associated with the Savior’s teaching since the earliest days of Christianity.
-But who are the Apostles?
-And more importantly, what can we learn from them?
+The names of the 12 disciples are not difficult to find in the Bible.
+Peter, Andrew, James, John, Philip, Bartholomew/Nathanael, Matthew, Thomas, James son of Alphaeus, Simon the Zealot, Judas the Greater, and Judas Iscariot are names that have been closely associated with the Jesus' teaching since the earliest days of Christianity.